isorna/dropcommander/docs/en/dfc/special-rules.md

 _Some technologies integrate their crews so closely with their ship control systems that the vessels behave more like living creatures than machines._

-The Lock numbers of all of a Beast ship's weapon systems are reduced by one when it suffers a Crippling Damage result.
+The Lock numbers of all of a Beast ship’s weapon systems are reduced by one when it suffers a Crippling Damage result.
 However, the strain of overload causes the beast ship to suffer another Crippling Damage result at the end of each activation.

 ### Detector